Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/fr/goblin-slayer/episode-10-city-adventure-917814">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/girlfriend-girlfriend/episode-10-her-resolve-917817">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">
-<p align="center">The party arrives at the capital and splits ways.
-The<br>girls go to a public bath and as they're about<br>to leave, they find that Priestess's belongings have been stolen.</p>
+<p align="center">Mirika has kidnapped Naoya and locked him in a room<br>while Saki and the others try to find the key.<br>Shino is taken aback by Mirika's resolve, and begins to<br>question the way she's been hiding her own feelings.</p>
 </td>
 </tr>
 </table>